pytorch/tensordict/docs/source/reference/tensorclass.rst

     device=None,
     is_shared=False)

+As it is the case with :class:`~tensordict.TensorDict`, from v0.4 if the batch size is omitted it is considered as empty.

-``@tensorclass`` supports indexing.
+If a non-empty batch-size is provided, ``@tensorclass`` supports indexing.
 Internally the tensor objects gets indexed, however the non-tensor data remains the same

 .. code-block::